ECEN2440finalProject/quade/README.md

 # quade
 ECEN 2440 quade code

-GitHub repository for RC Quade (Quadruped robot with MSP432 as its base, controlled wirelessly by a remote control with joystick).
+Repository for RC Quade (Quadruped robot with MSP432 as its base, controlled wirelessly by a remote control with joystick).

 ECEN 2440 Final Project Team 11 - Michael L, Terry V, Wyatt S, Ethan C